ddprrt/ddprrt.github.io/_posts/2018-12-27-top-talks-to-watch-2018.md

 ## Isabella Silveira De Souza - Empathy Driven Development

 *Empathy Driven Development* by [Isabella](https://twitter.com/silveira_bells) is not your everyday performance talk.
-Instead of jumping right into performance optimisation land, Isa takes her time to showcase life in Brazil.
+Instead of jumping right into performance optimization land, Isa takes her time to showcase life in Brazil.
 Life that can be totally different from what I as a Central European am used to.
 Sometimes the differences are big.
 Sometimes nuanced.

 Isa centers around communication.
 And how people in Brazil use the web to stay connected, even if some boundaries might appear in real life.
 Fascinating!

-From there Isa segues seamlessly into a tech heavy performance optimisation talk.
+From there Isa segues seamlessly into a tech heavy performance optimization talk.
 Solving real problems of real people.
 Chapeau! 👏

 <div class="aspect ratio-16-to-9">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/LjGQiEcBn1Y" frameborder="0" allowfullscreen></iframe>